angular/components/src/lib/radio/radio.md

 and `ReactiveFormsModule`.

 ### Accessibility
-For radio button groups, each group should should be marked by  `aria-label` or `aria-labelledby` with meaningful label.
+Radio button groups should should be marked by `aria-label` or `aria-labelledby` with a meaningful label.